route1337/jamf-macos-scripts/documentation/configureTerminal.md

 Jamf Pro Scripts for macOS Management - Configure Terminal
 ==============
-This script runs during the post-DEP DEPNotify run and Configures the first user's Terminal with some custom settings
+This script runs during the post-DEP Setup-Your-Mac run and Configures the first user's Terminal with some custom settings

 Requirements
 ------------